 Conversion Calculators: Beer & Grain Color Calculators

-Standard Reference Method (SRM)
+What is Standard Reference Method (SRM)?

-The most common value used in the US to measure beer’s color is the Standard Reference Method, or SRM for short.
+The most common value used in the US to measure beer’s color is the Standard Reference Method, or SRM scale for short.
 It was developed by the American Society of Brewing Chemists in 1950 as the scientific standard for identifying beer color.
 It is used in the US and abroad for measuring a beer’s specific color as well as the color each individual grain adds to it.
 SRM is calculated in laboratories using specialized equipment by passing light through a small sample of beer and recording the drop in intensity due to absorption.

-Lovibond is an older yet still common method for measuring the color of beer.
+Lovibond is an older yet still common method for measuring the color of beer that was developed in 1885 by Joseph Williams Lovibond.
 It works by visually comparing a sample against a kit of reference colors with known values on the Lovibond scale.
 The Lovibond scale has mostly been replaced by the SRM and EBC methods in their respective countries for measuring beer color.
 However, it is still commonly used on packaging and online stores for reporting the color of malt and other brewing ingredients.
-The degrees Lovibond for lighter colored beers is roughly the same as the SRM value, but this does not scale up for darker beers.

-The formula to convert SRM to degrees Lovibond is:Lovibond = (SRM + 0.6) / 1.35)
+The formula to convert standard SRM to degrees Lovibond is:Lovibond = (SRM + 0.6) / 1.35)

 The reverse formula to convert degrees Lovibond to SRM is:SRM = ((Lovibond * 1.35) - 0.6)

-Malt Color Units (MCU)
+What are Malt Color Units (MCU)?

 Malt Color Units (MCU) is an easy way for brewers to calculate the approximate color expected in a given recipe with multiple grains and adjuncts.
 This is especially useful for recipes that you are making for the first time.